 Fil Santé Jeunes: French website about health issues for young people, including sexuality, contraception, drugs and mental health.

-Smiling Mind: An australian non-profit initiative developed by psychologists and educators to promote mindfulness.
+Smiling Mind: An Australian non-profit initiative developed by psychologists and educators to promote mindfulness.
 There is a free app with different programs for adults (sleep, relationships, sport, stress) as well as programmes for children in different age ranges.

 Free Mindfulness Project: This website offers a collection of free, downloadable guided mindfulness exercises.